 Goal: The Governing Board recognizes that the District is responsible for ensuring that it complies with State and Federal laws and regulations governing educational programs.
 The District shall follow uniform complaint procedures when addressing complaints alleging unlawful discrimination based on sex, race, color, religious creed, national origin, ancestry, age over 40, marital status, pregnancy, physical or mental disability, medical condition, Vietnam-era veteran status, actual or perceived sexual orientation, or for any other reason in any program or activity that receives or benefits from State financial assistance.
-The District shall also follow uniform complaint procedures when addressing complaints alleging failure to comply with State or Federal law in adult basic education, consolidated categorical aid programs, migrant education, vocational educational education, childcare, and development programs, child nutrition programs, and special education programs.
+The District shall also follow uniform complaint procedures when addressing complaints alleging failure to comply with State or Federal law in adult basic education, consolidated categorical aid programs, migrant education, vocational educational education programs.
 (Board Policy #1312.3(a)).
 The Board encourages the early, informal resolution of complaints at the site level.
 The program or site administrator should serve as the intermediary to resolve concerns whenever possible.